 But what could have caused such a massive slide so quickly?
 Earthquakes trigger most of the subaerial landslides.
 However, scientific speculations suggest that the Crandall and Sunlight volcanoes were responsible for the collapse (although there’s no conclusive evidence yet).

 2. Storegga Slide

-If you didn’t know landslides happen underwater; they do.
-The Storegga Slide is one of the most significant underwater slides in history – it’s one of the largest landslides that happened on Earth.
-But unlike the heart mountain slide, it happened underwater in the North Atlantic Ocean.
+If you didn’t know landslides happen underwater, they do.
+The Storegga Slide is one of the most significant underwater slides in history and it’s one of the largest landslides that happened on Earth.
+But unlike the Heart Mountain Slide, it happened underwater in the North Atlantic Ocean.
 What makes the Storegga Slide more memorable is the tsunami it caused that affected two European countries.
 The tsunami affected about 30 to 35 feet of the West Coast of Norway and 12 to 18 feet of Scotland.
 There were also damage reports from the Faroe Islands and the Shetlands.
 Eventually, the head of the slide landed on the Norwegian continental shelf.

 Most underwater slides are caused by changing sea levels affecting methane or sediment hydrates, earthquakes, and excess sediments in steep slopes.
 This underwater slide happened in Norway about 8,200 years ago.
 Scientific speculations suggested that it was caused by glacial melting that caused excess sediments to accumulate on the continental slope and shelf.
 The total volume of the sediments estimated from the slide was about 840 cubic miles.
 But others claim the slide could have been provoked by an earthquake or the presence of low methane hydrates at the bottom of the sediments.